dcore94/bss/README.md

 elements.
 In order to allow for a clean design, this is the only point where BSS has to modify the DOM.
 A BSS stub object is attached to the HTML element for replicated output bindings.
 This stub currently contains only the remove operation.
-Consider _e_ to be the output bound UI element the syntax to access the delete functionality is the following:
+Consider _e_ to be the output bound UI element then the syntax to access the delete functionality is the following:

 	e.bss_binding.delete()